isabella232/M365Insights/query-data-export.md

 To set up the automated OData connection between Workplace Analytics query data and your choice Azure data store, you can use one of the following paths to create and configure a new Azure analytics app, which needs company-specific information (secrets) about your private network and your choice data store.

-* **Set up with Azure Data Factory UI** – Steps you through creating and registering an app and creating a data factory for the data export.
+* [Set up with Azure Data Factory UI](https://docs.microsoft.com/Workplace-Analytics/data-access/query-data-export) – This path steps you through creating and registering an app and creating a data factory for the data export through the Azure Data Factory UI.
-* **Set up with Azure PowerShell** – Automates the process end-to-end through PowerShell with predefined scripts that create and register the app, prompt for your organization’s specific parameters, and create and deploy the data factory.
+* [Set up with Azure PowerShell](#to-set-up-with-powershell) – Automates the process end-to-end through PowerShell with predefined scripts that create and register the app, prompt for your organization’s specific parameters, and create and deploy the data factory.

 ## Prerequisites